samanthaming/samanthaming.com/content/tidbits/25-js-essentials-falsy-values.md

 ---
 title: 'JS Essentials: Falsy Values'
 description: JS values have an inherent associated boolean value to it.
-Knowing which values evaluate to true or false, is important for comparisons & conditionals...
+Knowing which values evaluate to true or false, is important for comparisons & conditionals.
 tags: [javascript]
 order: 25
 createdAt: 2018-7-21